How Strait of Hormuz Closure Triggers Oil Shock, LPG Risk & Rupee Fall In India

 The Insurance Kill Shot — Now a Full Dual Blockade

 Iran did not need to destroy every ship.
-It needed to destroy enough of them to make the insurance mathematics impossible.
-On March 5, the major P&I clubs withdrew war risk coverage for any vessels transiting the Persian Gulf.
+It needed to destroy enough to make the insurance mathematics impossible.
+On March 5, the major P&I clubs withdrew war risk coverage for vessels in the Persian Gulf.
+A tanker cannot legally sail without insurance.
+Without insurance, no bank will finance the cargo.
+Without financing, no port will accept the delivery.

 Early Feb 2026